loosolab/jlu-bda-2020/README.md

 The latest working build can be cloned from the `dev` branch.

 For further information on how this tool works, please check out our [wiki](https://github.com/loosolab/jlu-bda-2020/wiki/).
+If you encounter any errors during a run, please refer to the "[Problems and Solutions](https://github.com/loosolab/jlu-bda-2020/wiki/Problems-and-Solutions)" section of the wiki before opening an Issue.

 **Workflow**